Input Switch Operator

 To let your end-user choose which input they see, you'll add a Radio Buttons component.
 You'll set this as the argument for your Input Switch in the next step.

-1. Drag and drop a Radio Buttons component onto your canvas.
-Place your Radio Buttons in your right-hand column.
+1. Drag and drop a Radio Buttons icon Radio Buttons component onto your canvas, placing it in the right-hand column of the colInputs Columns Component Icon Columns component.

-3. Enter Show: in the Label Text field.
+3. In the Label Text field, enter Show:.

 4. Set your Option Label and Value to Store in Submission Data as shown below: